 Fishing Report

 Cave Lake is lowered to minimum pool and unfishable.
 Fish stocking will resume once the dam repairs are completed.
 Please note that shoreline access at Cave Lake is closed to the public.
-Construction commenced this week with vegetation clearing and site preparation.
-For more information on Cave Lake, please contact the NDOW Ely Field Office.
+Dam reconstruction is fully underway.
+For more information on Cave Lake, please contact the NDOW Ely Field Office

 Cave Lake Angler Guide Information